 - Provide an explanation to PUP in the event that Batavia does not exercise some or all of the voting rights owned by PUP

-DISCLOSURE OF VOTING RESULTS
+DISCLOSURE OF STEWARDSHIP ACTIVITIES

 Batavia has several internal policies related to ethics that serve as references for all Batavia personnel in carrying out operational activities.
 These policies are prepared in accordance with applicable laws and regulations, and are updated from time to time in line with the development of Batavia, industry progress, and the laws and regulations of the Indonesian Capital Market as well as other related regulations, namely: